lmatteis/redux-statecharts/README.md

   const state = store.getState()
   const currentStatechart = state.statechart // this has to match the location where you mount your reducer

-  const nextMachine = machine.transition(currentStatechart, action.type)
+  const nextMachine = machine.transition(currentStatechart, action)

   const result = next(action)